whats-img

 Introduction

-The Project Planning & Scheduling Training Course addresses the widespread issue of delays affecting both public and private sector projects.
+The Planning and Scheduling for Projects Course addresses the widespread issue of delays affecting both public and private sector projects.
 These delays often stem from the insufficient application of advanced project planning and scheduling techniques.
 By mastering principles of project scheduling, planning, and control, participants will be equipped to overcome constraints related to scope, cost, and time, achieving organizational financial and strategic goals.

 Objectives

-By the end of this intensive Project Scheduling and Planning Training, participants will be capable of:
+By the end of this Planning and Scheduling for Projects, participants will be capable of:

 • Maintaining continuous project performance and delivery control.